Open-Systems-Pharmacology/Glucose-Insulin-Model/README.md

 Extensions and updates are worked on.

+An updated version with extended representation of renal glucose handling can be found in [this repository](https://github.com/Open-Systems-Pharmacology/SGLT2i-hyperfiltration-model).

 ## Repository files
 * The model is provided as a ready-to-use MoBi project “**GlucoseInsulinModel.mbp3**”.
 By default, the model describes glucose metabolism typical for a healthy population.
 A type 1 diabetes mellitus (T1DM) patient can be simulated by applying the respective parametrization, which is implemented as the parameter start values building block “GIM_PSV_T1DM”.
 The concept of working with building blocks is described in the [manual](https://github.com/Open-Systems-Pharmacology/OSPSuite.Documentation/blob/master/Open%20Systems%20Pharmacology%20Suite.pdf) of the Open Systems Pharmacology Suite (_OSPS_).
 The distributed project file includes six exemplary simulations of different perturbation experiments.
 Experimental conditions and data are reported in [[5,6](#references)].
 Following protocols are simulated: